izardy/local-ai/ollama/README.md

         ollama show --modelfile modelname
         ```

 ### Modelfile Parameters Configuration
+- Modelfile parameters are settings that control how the language model generates and processes responses.
     - Example of Ollama Modelfile structure

         - Specify the base model

         ```
         FROM llama2
         ```

         - Configure model parameters

         ```
         PARAMETER temperature 0.7
         PARAMETER top_k 40
         PARAMETER top_p 0.9
         ```

         - Define the template for input prompts

         ```
         TEMPLATE """
         USER: {{.Prompt}}
         ASSISTANT: Let me help you with that.
         """
         ```

         - Set the system message that defines the AI's behavior

         ```
         SYSTEM """
         You are a helpful and knowledgeable assistant who specializes in explaining technical concepts clearly and concisely.
 Please provide accurate and practical information while maintaining a professional tone.
         """
         ```

 - Example of Modelfile (paste the following code in a non extension file name Modelfile)
     - Llama-3.2